cmu-rss-lab/rosdiscover-evaluation/README.rst

 ---------------------------------

-To aid in replicating the results of the research, we have provided a set of scripts that ease the reproduction of each step in a resrarch question, along with an experiment definition for each experiment cast.
-The defitition is defined using YAML, and provides all the information for building containers, recovering nodes, extracting and checking architectures, and detecting misconfigurations.
-In these instructions (except for misconfigurtion bug detection) we will use :code:`autorally` as an example, with the experiment defined in :code:`experiments/recovery/subjects/autorally/experiment.yml`.
+To aid in replicating the results of the research, we have provided a set of scripts that ease the reproduction of each step in a research question, along with an experiment definition for each experiment.
+The definition uses YAML, and provides all the information for building containers, recovering nodes, extracting and checking architectures, and detecting misconfigurations.
+In these instructions (except for misconfiguration bug detection) we will use :code:`autorally` as an example, with the experiment defined in :code:`experiments/recovery/subjects/autorally/experiment.yml`.

-You may run the experiments from the host, using the python directly with Python set up as described in `INSTALL
+You may run the experiments from the host, using the python directly with Python set up as described in Section 2.2 of `INSTALL.rst
 <INSTALL.rst#22-approach-b-native-pipenv>`_, or by optionally
-using the :code:`rosdiscover/evaluation` Docker container that encapsulates this inside its own Docker container.
+using the :code:`rosdiscover/evaluation` Docker container that encapsulates this inside its own Docker container, as described in Section 2.1 of `INSTALL.rst
+<INSTALL.rst#21-approach-a-preferred-method-docker>`_.
-**NOTE: In order for this to work, the container will need to connect to the Docker that is running on the host.** In the instructions below, we give two versions of each command.
-One, prefixed by :code:`(native)$` is how to run the command from the host; thoe other :code:`(container)$` is how to run the command using the provided helper script that connects to the evaluation Docker container.
+**NOTE: In order for this to work, the container will need to connect to the Docker socket that is running on the host.** In the instructions below, we give two versions of each command.
+One, prefixed by :code:`(native)$` is how to run the command from the host; the other :code:`(container)$` is how to run the command using the provided helper script that connects to the evaluation Docker container.

 Obtain a list of commands that can be executed inside the replication package by executing the :code:`help` command as shown below from the root of the replication package.